awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 ## Storing database credentials in AWS Secrets Manager<a name="data-api-secrets"></a>

-When you call the Data API, you can pass credentials for the cluster by using a secret in AWS Secrets Manager\.
+When you call the Data API, you can pass credentials for the cluster or serverless workgroup by using a secret in AWS Secrets Manager\.
 To pass credentials in this way, you specify the name of the secret or the Amazon Resource Name \(ARN\) of the secret\.

 To store credentials with Secrets Manager, you need `SecretManagerReadWrite` managed policy permission\.
 For more information about the minimum permissions, see [Creating and Managing Secrets with AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/managing-secrets.html) in the *AWS Secrets Manager User Guide*\.

 **To store your credentials in a secret for an Amazon Redshift cluster**

-1. Use AWS Secrets Manager to create a secret that contains credentials for your cluster:
+1. Use the AWS Secrets Manager console to create a secret that contains credentials for your cluster:
    + When you choose **Store a new secret**, choose **Credentials for Redshift cluster**\.
    + Store your values for **User name** \(database user\), **Password**, and **DB cluster **\(cluster identifier\) in your secret\.
    + Tag the secret with the key `RedshiftDataFullAccess`\.
 The AWS\-managed policy `AmazonRedshiftDataFullAccess` only allows the action `secretsmanager:GetSecretValue` for secrets tagged with the key `RedshiftDataFullAccess`\.

    For instructions, see [Creating a Basic Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) in the *AWS Secrets Manager User Guide*\.

+1. Use the AWS Secrets Manager console to view the details for the secret you created, or run the `aws secretsmanager describe-secret` AWS CLI command\.

+   Note the name and ARN of the secret\.
+You can use these in calls to the Data API\.

+**To store your credentials in a secret for a serverless workgroup**

+1. Use AWS Secrets Manager AWS CLI commands to store a secret that contains credentials for your serverless workgroup:
+   + Create your secret in a file, for example a JSON file named `mycreds.json`\.
+Provide the values for **User name** \(database user\) and **Password** in the file\.

+     ```
+     {
+           "username": "myusername",
+           "password": "mypassword"
+     }
+     ```
+   + Store your values in your secret and tag the secret with the key `RedshiftDataFullAccess`\.

+     ```
+     aws secretsmanager create-secret --name MyRedshiftSecret  --tags Key="RedshiftDataFullAccess",Value="serverless" --secret-string file://mycreds.json
+     ```

+     The following shows the output\.

+     ```
+     {
+         "ARN": "arn:aws:secretsmanager:region:accountId:secret:MyRedshiftSecret-mvLHxf",
+         "Name": "MyRedshiftSecret",
+         "VersionId": "a1603925-e8ea-4739-9ae9-e509eEXAMPLE"
+     }
+     ```

+   For more information, see [Creating a Basic Secret with AWS CLI](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html#proc-create-api) in the *AWS Secrets Manager User Guide*\.

 1. Use the AWS Secrets Manager console to view the details for the secret you created, or run the `aws secretsmanager describe-secret` AWS CLI command\.